zmatthews33/LIRI-Bot/README.md

 Requirements
 -----
-Node
+-Node

-NPM
+-NPM

-A command line interface (like Terminal or Bash)
+-A command line interface (like Terminal or Bash)

 Installation
 ----